We specialise in proprietary estoppel claims and deal with cases on a No Win, No Fee basis on a nationwide basis.

 The Court took into account the fact that the farmhouse was the home of Jane, Sarah and Sarah’s family.
 The refusal of the offer in 2008 was also taken into account.
 For this reason it was decided that the fair way to measure Lucy’s compensation was by reference to the value of the land and farm buildings only.
 On this basis Lucy was awarded a cash payment equal to the value of the farmland and farm buildings which, at the time of valuation in February 2017, was £1,170,000.

-How we can assist with your proprietary estoppel claim
+How we can assist with proprietary estoppel claims

-Although individual claims will always turn on their facts this case provides helpful guidance on proprietary estoppel claims will be dealt with by a court.
+Although individual proprietary estoppel claims will always turn on their individual facts, this case provides helpful guidance on how proprietary estoppel claims will be dealt with by a court.

-If you are involved in a farming inheritance dispute, or any other inheritance dispute where promises have been made about future entitlement, then please contact our Contentious Trusts and Probate Team on 0808 139 1606 for a free assessment or send us an email at [email protected]
+If you are involved in an inheritance dispute where promises have been made about future entitlement and are looking for solicitors who are experienced in handling proprietary estoppel claims, then please contact our specialist team on 0333 888 0404 for a free assessment or send us an email at [email protected]